Bureau of Alcohol, Tobacco, Firearms and Explosives: 2000–present

 In June 2011, Vince Cefalu, an ATF special agent for 24 years who in December 2010 exposed ATF's Project Gunrunner scandal, was notified of his termination.
-Two days before the termination, Rep. Darrell Issa (R-CA), chairman of the House Committee on Oversight and Government Reform, sent a letter to the ATF warning officials not to retaliate against whistleblowers.
+Two days before the termination, Rep. Darrell Issa (R-CA), chairman of the House Committee on Oversight and Government Reform, sent a letter to ATF warning officials not to retaliate against whistleblowers.
 Cefalu's dismissal followed allegations that ATF retaliates against whistleblowers.
 ATF spokesman Drew Wade denied that the bureau is retaliating but declined to comment about Cefalu's case.

-In 2015, a proposal by the ATF to prohibit sales of certain 5.56 x 45mm ammunition was dropped following a negative response from the public and the legislature.
+In 2015, a proposal by ATF to prohibit sales of certain 5.56 x 45mm ammunition was dropped following a negative response from the public and the legislature.